We’re all aware that plastic is bad for the planet, but unfortunately plastic is difficult to avoid.

 Tote bag – Canvas tote bags are the easiest way to avoid plastic bags, and most of the time they are made of natural materials like cotton.
 These reusable bags are lightweight and can fold up inside your handbag or backpack for emergency use.
 Say no to plastic bags and use a tote instead!

 Keep cup – Most single use coffee cups have a plastic liner and can’t be recycled.
 To stop these cups ending up in landfill, I carry around a reusable glass coffee cup from Think Cups.
 I loooove my coffee cup and take it with me everywhere, even when I travel!

 Drink bottle – A reusable drink bottle is essential for travel.
 Why buy bottles of water when you can refill your own for free?
-I have a reusable metal drink bottle that I bought for around $25 AUD from a homewares store here in Sydney.
+I use an insulated metal drink bottle that I bought for around $25 AUD from a homewares store here in Sydney.
 You can find good quality drink bottles in many giftwares stores or take a look through these drink bottle reviews from Kitchenistic.